 The college search process can be frustrating — and current circumstances make it even more challenging.
-We understand that your educational opportunities have been disrupted by COVID-19.
-Please read on to find answers to some frequently asked questions.
 We hope this information provides some clarity during these unpredictable times.
 Feel free to email us if there is any other way we can help at email@example.com.

 1. How will pass/fail grades be assessed and how will a pass be computed into a recalculated GPA?

 When reviewing an applicant’s transcript, we always keep in perspective the context in which the student is studying — courses available, grading structure, requirements, etc. We know full well that schools adapted to remote and hybrid learning with a variety of different instructional and grading models.
 We will look to understand how courses and grades have been impacted.
 No student’s chances at admission will be impacted by the changes in learning and grading that have been out of their control.

 2. Is your college considering dropping the SAT/ACT requirement if they have not already and how will test scores be evaluated?